AddisonHowe/dynamical-landscape-inference/README.md

 # dynamical-landscape-inference

-This repository demonstrates the application of the PLNN architecture described in [Dynamical systems theory informed learning of cellular differentiation landscapes](https://www.biorxiv.org/content/10.1101/2024.09.21.614191v1) and implemented in a separate Github repository: [https://github.com/AddisonHowe/plnn](https://github.com/AddisonHowe/plnn).
+This repository demonstrates the application of the PLNN architecture described in "[Dynamical systems theory informed learning of cellular differentiation landscapes](https://www.biorxiv.org/content/10.1101/2024.09.21.614191v1)" and implemented in a separate Github repository: [https://github.com/AddisonHowe/plnn](https://github.com/AddisonHowe/plnn).

 ## Setup